Ask Dr. Gourmet

 The interaction between grapefruit and some medications is not an urban myth.
 It is a fact.

-This has been known for some time and it wasn't until about 2 years ago that scientists identified the exact substance in grapefruit that causes the problem.
+This has been known for some time, but it wasn't until a few years ago that scientists identified the exact substance in grapefruit that causes the problem.
 We knew that furanocoumarins (a naturally-occurring substance found in grapefruit juice) had been found in laboratory tests to enhance the absorption of some medications, but lab tests are not the same as tests in human subjects.

 As they had suspected, it was indeed the grapefruit juice that contained furanocoumarin that had the most effect on medication levels.
 Sadly, furanocoumarin-free grapefruit juice is not available on the market, even though researchers noted that the furanocoumarin-free grapefruit juice tasted sweeter and less bitter than the regular grapefruit juice.